Numerical computation of Stephenson's g-functions in multiply connected domains: Bounded domains

 \section{Bounded domains}

 To complete our study of the $g$-function in this paper, it is worth demonstrating that the presented method can be used in a straightforward manner for bounded domains $\Omega$.
-This is briefly described in this section through an example for the domains $\Omega$ in Figure~\ref{fig:mD10} but make them bounded domains with adding an outer boundary component which is the circle with center $z_0=0$ and radius $R_0=12$.
+This is briefly described in this section through the following example.
+Let $\Omega$ be the bounded domain lying in the interior of the circle with center $z_0=0$ and radius $R_0=12$ and exterior to the $\ell$ circles with the centers $z_k$ and radii $R_k$, $k=1,\ldots,\ell$, for the three cases considered in Section~\ref{sc:d-ex}.
+Then $\Omega$ is a bounded multiply connected domain of connectivity $11$.
 For $0\le r<12$, the domain $\Omega_r$ here is the same as in the unbounded domain case in Figure~\ref{fig:mD10}.
 Hence, the values of $g(r)$ for $0\le r<12$ are the same as the values for the unbounded case as presented in Figure~\ref{fig:disks}.
 For all values of $r$ such that $r\ge12$, we will have $\Omega_r=\Omega$ and hence $g(r)=1$.
 The graphs of the $g$-function $g(r)$ for the three cases with $\ell=10$ are shown in Figure~\ref{fig:disksbd}.
 All graphs exhibit a fixed jump when $r=12$.